2000–01 FC Basel season: Domestic League

 The Qualification Round to the League season 2000–01 was contested by twelve teams.
 The first eight teams of the regular season (or Qualification) then competed in the Championship Playoff Round.
 The regular season started on 15 July and ended on 10 December.
 The championship play-offs began on 25 February 2001 and ended on 26 May.
-The teams aim was to end the qualification round in the top four table and in the championship to reach the 2001–02 UEFA Cup.
+The team's aim was to end the qualification round in the top four table and in the championship to reach the 2001–02 UEFA Cup.
 Basel started the regular season with three wins and three defeats, but then became somewhat more consistent, being defeated just once in the following 12 matches.
-The end of the first half of the regular season ended very disappointing as the team lost four of the last five games and slipped to fifth position in the league table.
+The end of the first half of the regular season ended on a disappointing note as the team lost four of the last five games and slipped to fifth position in the league table.

 Basel were able to play the games of the Championship Group in the new stadium, the St. Jakob-Park opened on 15 March 2001.
 It was sold out with 33,433 spectators on three occasions, Lausanne-Sport (15.03.2001), St. Gallen (14.04.2001) and Grasshopper Club (15.05.2001) The team were more consistent in the championship, they were only beaten twice.
 But they only won four matches (eight draws), goal scoring was very rare.
 Basel ended the season in fourth position in the league table, thus qualifying for the 2001 UEFA Intertoto Cup.